'United front': Sarah Ferguson issues defiant statement

 Members of the public were given the chance to have their say with some calling for the prince to be banned from attending horse racing events in the city, while another said he should be called Andrew Windsor in the future.

-The removal of Andrew's title follows the lead of many authorities, institutions and schools who have chosen to distance themselves from the prince following his civil case settlement with Jeffery Epstein's sex trafficking victim, Virginia Giuffre.
+The removal of Andrew's title follows the lead of many authorities, institutions and schools who have chosen to distance themselves from the prince following his civil case settlement with Giuffre, Jeffery Epstein's sex trafficking victim.

 However, in an effort to ease his suffering, the prince will be allowed to keep his role as vice-admiral.